manossokorelis/Towards-Greener-AI-for-Privacy-Preserving-Record-Linkage/README.md

 # Towards-Greener-AI-for-Privacy-Preserving-Record-Linkage

-This repository contains a sample code from my university thesis, which explores the intersection of accuracy, privacy, and energy efficiency in deep learning-based entity resolution (ER).
-The research integrates differential privacy and Bloom filters to enhance privacy while optimizing energy consumption.
+This work investigates the convergence of accuracy, privacy, and energy efficiency in a novel Entity Resolution (ER) process.
+The study focuses on analyzing the impact of integrating differential privacy and deep learning into an ER workflow using Bloom filters.
+Specifically, it examines the CPU energy consumption and total RAM usage to assess the trade-offs between privacy preservation, computational efficiency, and model performance.

-Repository Structure:
-- encoding_data.py: Contains a sample code for generating similarity and difference features between pairs of Bloom filters.
-- evaluateNN.py: Implements the training and evaluation of a neural network for entity resolution.
-- data: Sample datasets which used in the study.